You may have one or more of the following tests to diagnose solitary rectal ulcer syndrome:

 - Sigmoidoscopy.
-During this test, your doctor inserts a flexible tube equipped with a lens into your rectum to examine your rectum and part of your colon.
+During this test, your doctor inserts a thin, flexible tube equipped with a tiny camera into your rectum to examine your rectum and part of your colon.
 If a lesion is found, your doctor may take a tissue sample (biopsy) for laboratory testing.

 - Ultrasound.
 This imaging technique uses sound waves to create pictures.
 Your doctor may recommend an ultrasound to help differentiate solitary rectal ulcer syndrome from other conditions.

-During this procedure, your doctor inserts a soft paste made of barium into your rectum.
+Other imaging studies.
+Your doctor may order an imaging study called defecation proctography.
+In this study, a soft paste made of barium is inserted into your rectum.
 You then pass the barium paste as you would stool.
 The barium shows up on X-rays and may reveal a prolapse or problems with muscle function and muscle coordination.

-Specialized centers may offer magnetic resonance defecography.
-This test is done on a magnetic resonance imaging (MRI) machine and provides a 3-dimensional image of the rectum.
+Specialized centers may offer a similar test called magnetic resonance defecography.
+This test is done with a magnetic resonance imaging machine and provides a 3D image of the rectum.

 Treatment for solitary rectal ulcer syndrome depends on the severity of your condition.
-People with mild signs and symptoms may find relief through lifestyle changes, while people with more-severe signs and symptoms may require treatment.
+People with mild signs and symptoms may find relief through lifestyle changes, while people with more-severe signs and symptoms may require medical or surgical treatment.

-In one technique called biofeedback, a specialist teaches you to control certain involuntary body responses, such as tightening of your anus or pelvic floor muscles during defecation.
+In one behavioral technique, called biofeedback, a specialist teaches you to control certain involuntary body responses, such as the tightening of your anus or pelvic floor muscles, during defecation.
 Biofeedback may make you more aware of your straining and help you to control it.

-Certain treatments such as topical steroids, sulfasalazine enemas and botulinum toxin (Botox) may help ease your rectal ulcer symptoms.
+- Medications.
+Certain treatments such as topical steroids, sulfasalazine enemas and onabotulinumtoxinA (Botox) may help ease your rectal ulcer symptoms.
 However, these treatments don't work for everyone, and some are still considered experimental.

 Surgical procedures used to treat solitary rectal ulcer syndrome include: